Vivid-Vortex/Misc/Concepts/Backend/Kafka/kafka-study-pack/kafka-consumer-groups-parallel-consumption.md

 This is actually the **core reason Kafka consumer groups are so powerful**: you can have one group processing orders, another doing analytics, and another sending notifications—all reading the **same partitions and same events independently**.

 ---
 ## Q: Can multiple consumers in the same consumer group receive the same message?
+(Based on explanation on above topics)

 ### Answer